bruce-hill/bb/API.md

 ## Final Notes

-Internally, `bb` writes the commands (NUL terminated) to a file whose path is in`$BBCMD` and reads from that file when `bb` resumes.
-These commands can also be passed to bb at startup, and will run immediately.
-E.g. `bb '+col:n' '+sort:+r' .` will launch `bb` only showing the name column, randomly sorted.
+Internally, `bbcmd` writes the commands (NUL terminated) to a file whose path is in`$BBCMD` and `bb` reads from that file when it resumes.
+These commands can also be passed to `bb` at startup as command line arugments starting with `+`, and will run immediately.
+E.g. `bbcmd +'col:n' +'sort:+r' .` will launch `bb` only showing the name column, randomly sorted.

-`bb` also optimizes any scripts that only contain just a `bb` command and no shell variables, other commands, etc. (e.g. `bb +move:+1`) These `bb`-command-only scripts directly modify `bb`'s internal state without spawning a shell, so they're much faster and avoid flickering the screen.
+`bb` also optimizes any scripts that only contain just a `bbcmd` command and no shell variables, other commands, etc. (e.g. `bbcmd move:+1`) These `bbcmd`-command-only scripts directly modify `bb`'s internal state without spawning a shell, so they're much faster and avoid flickering the screen.